caspercommunityio/blockchain-authenticator-app/README.md

 Webapp to generate TOTP (Time based One-Time Password) password.

 The secret code needed to generate the OTP (One-Time Password) can be stored on the blockchain of your choice.<br>
-In our case, we've started with the Casper's Blockchain.
-For that reason, we've writed a [basic smartcontrat]( https://github.com/caspercommunityio/blockchain-authenticator-contract)
+In our case, we've started with Casper's Blockchain.
+For that reason, we've created a [basic smartcontrat]( https://github.com/caspercommunityio/blockchain-authenticator-contract)

-The last version of this smartcontract is include in the sources (see : src/assets)
+The last version of this smartcontract is included in the sources (see : src/assets)

 ## Live Version